MarcusTantakoun/l2p.github.io/docs/source/_build/html/_sources/index.rst.txt

 -----
 :doc:`getting_started` is the place to go to hit the ground running on using l2p.

-The :doc:`l2p` documentation provides documentation for the library.
+The :doc:`l2p` documentation provides in-depth codeu usage for the library.

 Support